JacobRuiz3415/Vending-Machine-Python/README.md

-#Vending Machine
+# Vending Machine
-I have made a vending Machine program in python Planned features
+I have made a vending Machine program in Python Planned features
 - menu
 - restock
-- stock file that hold the inventory
+- stock file that holds the inventory
 - item class